Philliec459/Simple-Neural-Network-to-Estimate-Carbonate-Rock-Types/README.md

 # Simple-Neural-Network-to-Estimate-Rock-Types-Rock-Types
-We have developed a simple, 1 layer neural network to estimate Rock Types
+We have developed a simple, 1 layer neural network to estimate Macro, Meso and Micro Rock Types
 ### Introduction
 #### Predict Macro, Meso and Micro Rock Types (RT)
 The objective of this project is to estimate Macro, Meso and Micro Rock Types (RTs).
 In this repository we are using a simple this single layer neural network to predict our RT.
 Therefore, we modified the Petrophysical Rock Types (PRT) as defined by Clerke(1) for the Arab-D carbonate reservoir.
 The objective is to use just Porosity and Permeability to estimate our Macro, Meso or Micro RT.